mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-12-Additional-Domain-Controller-and-AD-Replication/README.md

 - AD DS was installed
 - `MRTG-DC02` was promoted as an additional domain controller
 - DNS and Global Catalog were enabled
+- Both domain controllers were visible in ADUC
-- Both domain controllers were visible in ADUC and Sites and Services
+- Both domain controllers were visible in Sites and Services
 - DNS records existed for both domain controllers
+- PowerShell confirmed both DCs as Global Catalog servers
+- `repadmin /replsummary` confirmed zero replication failures
-- `repadmin` and `dcdiag` confirmed healthy replication
+- `repadmin /showrepl` confirmed successful inbound replication
+- `dcdiag /test:replications /q` returned no replication errors
 - A test OU replicated from `MRTG-DC01` to `MRTG-DC02`
 - A test user replicated from `MRTG-DC02` to `MRTG-DC01`
-- DNS redundancy was configured
+- DNS redundancy was configured on both domain controllers
+- Final replication validation passed
 - Final checkpoints were created for both domain controllers

 The environment now supports improved identity infrastructure resilience with two healthy domain controllers.